 Cast films: Sample is dissolved in a suitable solvent.
 A drop of the prepared solution is then placed on the crystal window to allow the solvent to evaporate.
 A thin film of sample is left on the crystal for infrared measurement.
-Pressed films: Plastic materials can be pressed into thin films by using heated platens if decomposition, oxidation and degradation are not problems.
+Pressed films: Plastic materials can be pressed into thin films by using heated platens if decomposition, oxidation and degradation is not a problem.